NebulaNectar/NebulaNectar/README.md

 - 🌱 Learning and growing in Full Stack Web Development.
 - 💡 Exploring the fascinating intersection of Competitive Coding and Machine Learning.
 - 🎓 Computer Science student with an insatiable curiosity for cutting-edge technologies.
-- Languages : C , C++, HTML, CSS, JavaScript
+- Languages : Python, C , C++, HTML, CSS, JavaScript

 ## 🌐 Connect with Me